IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Five score years ago, a great American, in whose symbolic shadow we stand, signed the <a href="https://en.wikipedia.org/wiki/Emancipation_Proclamation" target="_blank">Emancipation Proclamation</a>.
 This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of withering injustice.
 It came as a joyous daybreak to end the long night of their captivity.
 But one hundred years later, we must face the tragic fact that the Negro still is not free.
 One hundred years later, the life of the Negro is still sadly crippled by the manacles of segregation and the chains of discrimination.”

+>“I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 ― <a href="https://en.wikipedia.org/wiki/Martin_Luther_King_Jr." target="_blank">Martin Luther King Jr.</a>

 >“Men rarely (if ever) manage to dream up a god superior to themselves. **Most gods have the manners and morals of a spoiled child**.”